Dordarus/Obsidian-notes/Knowledge base/Database/DBMS key.md

 ###### Table can exist without a primary key

 Technically, a table can exist without a primary key, but this is generally not recommended.
 A primary key is a field or set of fields in a table that uniquely identifies each row in the table.
-It is an important aspect of database design and serves several important functions, including:
+It is an important aspect of database design and serves several important [[#^4287a3|functions]].

-1. **Ensuring the uniqueness of each row**: A primary key is used to ensure that each row in a table is unique.
-This is important because it allows the database management system (DBMS) to easily locate and manipulate specific rows in the table.

-3. **Establishing relationships between tables**: A foreign key is a field that refers to the primary key of another table.
-It is used to establish relationships between tables and to enforce referential integrity.

-3. **Enforcing data integrity**: Keys can be used to enforce data integrity by preventing the insertion of duplicate values or null values into the key field.

-4. **Improving database performance**: Using keys to uniquely identify rows in a table can improve the performance of database queries, since the DBMS can use the keys to quickly locate the relevant rows.

 >[!NOTE]
 >Overall, a primary key is an essential element of a well-designed database.
 While it is technically possible to create a table without a primary key, doing so is generally not recommended and can lead to problems with data integrity and database performance